 The French Honors Program at The School of Humanities and Social Sciences

 The French Honors Program is designed for advanced French students and French majors as an opportunity to live and study in a 100% French-speaking environment.
 This program offers students full immersion into their classrooms, French homestays, excursions and optional internships.
 Students sign a contract to only speak French and will be spoken to only in French by IAU College faculty and staff.
 They also keep a daily journal of thoughts, feelings and experiences in French.
 This journal is discussed in the weekly core class.
-There are Special receptions, cultural activites and excursions, all in French as well as a lecture series in French on topics such as politics, journalism and cultural history for those who participate.
+There are special receptions, cultural activites and excursions, all in French, as well as a lecture series in French on topics such as politics, journalism and cultural history.

 For more information about the French Honor's program, click here.